stevecrozz/lithostech.com/about-me/index.markdown

 Thanks for taking the time to get to know me.
 My name is Stephen Crosby and I build web applications.

+Today, I am at [Dropbox](https://www.dropbox.com), building beautiful products for a wide variety of customers who are putting their documents to work.

+In 2021, I left SecureDocs to join [Google](https://www.google.com) in Mountain View, where I worked on internal developer tooling for Google Assistant.
+It was an incredible opportunity to get an inside look at how such a legendary company works, but I decided pretty quickly that this was not the place for me.

-Today, I'm building the next generation of document storage and contract management solutions at [SecureDocs](https://www.securedocs.com) in Goleta, CA.
-We have a small engineering team, but I'm continually impressed by the quality of the software we produce.
+Prior to Google, I was working on a new generation of document storage and contract management solutions at [SecureDocs](https://www.securedocs.com) in Goleta, CA. We had a very small engineering team, but I was continually impressed by the quality of the software we produced.

 At [RightScale](https://www.rightscale.com), now
 [Flexera](https://www.flexera.com), I built and maintained both frontend and